tilemill-project/tilemill/_posts/0100-01-01-CHANGELOG.md

   notes:
   - Added preference pane and about box to main app.
-  - Added ability to authenticate with MapBox to upload directly to your hosting account.
+  - Added ability to authenticate with Mapbox to upload directly to your hosting account.
   - Support for inverted sections in Mustache tooltip templates.
   - File browser now defaults to the user's home directory.
-  - No longer create a data directory in the MapBox folder.
+  - No longer create a data directory in the Mapbox folder.
   - Centerpoint is included in exports if it is valid.
   - More reasonable default zoom settings for new projects.
   - Added option to update to development builds.